wrizu1234/Furo-DAW/README.md

 ### C
 **Copy Selected Clips**
-Copies all currently selected audio clips (except the first one clicked) and stores their relative position.
+Copies all currently selected audio clips.

 ### Command (⌘) + C
 **Consolidate**
-Combines selected clips into one (if this function is implemented).
+Combines selected clips into one.

 ### V
 **Paste Copied Clips**
-Pastes the copied audio clips back into the timeline at a position relative to the sequence.
+Pastes the copied audio clips.

 ### Command (⌘) + V
 **Duplicate Last Clip in Pattern**
-Creates a series of duplicates of the last clicked clip, laid out in a rhythmic pattern.
+Creates a series of duplicates of the last clicked clip, laid out in a 4x1 pattern.

 ---

 ## Tools & Views

+### U
+**Import Audio File**
+Opens a file picker to load a new audio clip into the project.

 ### M
 **Toggle Stretch Mode**
 Enables or disables stretch mode for time-stretching audio.
-Also hides the mouse cursor while active.

 ### E
 **Toggle Mixer View**